 Combination With Alpha-Blocker Therapy (CombAT)

-Coadministration Therapy Group Than the Groups Receiving Monotherapy With
+Frequently in the Coadministration Therapy Group than the Groups Receiving Monotherapy with

 |Adverse Reaction||Adverse Reaction Time of Onset|